Schizophrenia

 Catatonic schizophrenia

 In many cases, indications of an acute psychotic phase or episode occur well in advance.
-People with schizophrenia themselves and, in most cases, those close to them notice a change in the weeks or months leading up to the episode.
-People are often tense, restless and have problems sleeping before an acute psychotic episode.
-They also have difficulty concentrating or memory problems.
-They may also experience mild hallucinations.
-They may think they are being watched and influenced by other people.
+People with schizophrenia and, in most cases, those close to them notice a change in the weeks or months leading up to the episode.
+This can be in the form of stress, restlessness or sleep problems, concentration problems or memory problems.

 What causes schizophrenia?